naninovel/docs/docs/guide/characters.md

 ## Layered Characters

-The layered implementation allows composing characters from multiple sprites (layers) and then toggle them individually via naninovel scripts at runtime.
+The layered implementation allows composing characters from multiple sprites (layers) and then toggle them individually or in groups via naninovel scripts at runtime.

 To create a layered character prefab, use `Create -> Naninovel -> Character -> Layered` asset context menu.
 Enter [prefab editing mode](https://docs.unity3d.com/Manual/EditingInPrefabMode.html) to compose the layers.
 Several layers and groups will be created by default.
 You can use them or delete and add your own.

 Each child game object of the root prefab object with a [sprite renderer](https://docs.unity3d.com/Manual/class-SpriteRenderer.html) component is considered a *layer*; other objects considered *groups*.
-Aside from organization and transformation purposes, placing layers inside groups will allow you to select a single layer inside the group, disabling all the others, with a single expression in naninovel script (more on that later).
+Aside from organization and transformation purposes, placing layers inside groups will allow you to select a single layer or disable/enable all the layers inside a group with a single expression in naninovel script (more on that later).

 To hide some of the layers from being visible by default, disable sprite renderer components (not the game objects).